thenexthub/Codira/stdlib/public/Atomics/Atomics/Atomics.docc/Atomics.md

 # ``Atomics``

-An atomics library for Swift.
+An atomics library for Codira.

 ## Overview

-This package implements an atomics library for Swift, providing atomic operations for a variety of Swift types, including integers and pointer values.
-The goal is to enable intrepid developers to start building synchronization constructs directly in Swift.
+This package implements an atomics library for Codira, providing atomic operations for a variety of Codira types, including integers and pointer values.
+The goal is to enable intrepid developers to start building synchronization constructs directly in Codira.

 Atomic operations aren't subject to the usual exclusivity rules.
 The same memory location may be safely read and updated from multiple concurrent threads of execution, as long as all such access is done through atomic operations.
 For example, here is a trivial atomic counter: